michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 ### Concepts

-For better understanding, how 'pyenv-virtualenv' for windows is working, read this unit carefully, before you start to use 'pyenv-virtualenv'.
+For better understanding, how 'pyenv-virtualenv' for Windows is working, read this unit carefully, before you start to use 'pyenv-virtualenv'.

 #### Audits